thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

 ---
 title: [How to change a schema]
-last_updated: tbd
+last_updated:  08/26/2020
-summary: "After you've created a schema and loaded data, you may find yourself wishing you'd set things up a little differently.
-You can make changes to the schema, such as changing the primary key, relationships to other tables, and sharding."
+summary: "After creating the schema and loading data, you may have to change your set up.
+You can alter the schema by changing the primary key, relationships between tables, and table sharding."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---